OUR STORY IS PART OF FRENCH HISTORY

 Production expanded: sardines in Brittany, meat and vegetables in Bordeaux.

-Rödel employees in 1921, when family business became shareholding company RODEL s.a.s.
+Rödel employees in 1921, when family business became shareholding company RÖDEL s.a.s.

-RETURN OF A LEGEND
+A LIVING LEGEND

 Curiosities from History